-Every trip I go on, I secretly get very excited to pack up all my gear and I even have a little box sitting in my apartment in which I slowly compile everything I want to take.
-Although I quite enjoy packing, I end up getting frustrated pretty quickly when I can’t seem to get it all to fit in my bag or suitcase, but over time, I’ve managed to figure out a pretty efficient way to pack all my stuff.
-So here are some tips to think about when packing for your next vacation destination:
+I get excited to pack up my gear and clothes for every trip I take.
+I have a box sitting in my apartment in which I slowly compile everything I want to bring with me.
+And although I enjoy packing, sometimes it’s tricky to get it all organized neatly.
+But I’ve managed to figure out how to pack luggage efficiently.

 1. Roll Your Clothes

-It is incredible how much space you can save by rolling all of your clothes rather than packing them flat on top of each other.
-Not only does it help prevent creasing in your clothing as there are no sharp folding lines, but it is a very efficient way to pack your clothing while maximizing the space in your luggage.
+Save space by rolling your clothes rather than packing them flat on top of each other.
+Not only does it help prevent creases but it is a very efficient way to pack your clothing while maximizing the space in your luggage.

-I keep all of my clothing in two 15 liter compression sacks.
-These are useful to squeeze out all the extra air between pieces of clothing and pack it down into a tiny little ball to shove in the bottom section of my backpack.
+When backpacking, I keep my clothing in two 15 liter compression sacks.
+These are useful to squeeze out all the extra air between pieces of clothing and compress it down into a little ball to pack in the bottom section of my backpack.
 I keep my tops in one and all of my pants and bottoms in another and grab out what I need when I need it.
-Sometimes it gets annoying to have to undo all the straps just to get at one shirt, which might be buried in the bottom, but it lets me carry a few extra shirts while I travel and keeps things organized.
+Sometimes it gets annoying to have to undo all the straps just to get at one shirt, which might be buried in the bottom, but it lets me carry a few extra tops while I travel and keeps the rest of my bag organized.

-Also, try and purchase travel towels before you go.
-They are smaller, thinner and dry quickly.
-I usually carry two towels with me, one to use when I shower and one to use at the beach and for scuba diving in the ocean.
-The towel gets stiff from salt so wouldn’t be fun to reuse when toweling off from a clean shower.
-Any chance I can, I will use the towel provided by the hostel, but often you have to rent them or don’t receive one.
+Another great purchase is a small and packable travel towel.
+They are lightweight and dry quickly.
+I usually carry two towels: one to use when showering and one to use at the beach and for scuba diving.
+The towel gets stiff from salt so isn’t great to reuse when toweling off from a clean shower.

 5. Pick Matching Tones